ErikHgm/Golfclub-homepage/README.md

 ### Media
-- The images in the facilities page comes from the website of the Los Naranjos Golfclub.
+- The images in the facilities page comes from the website of the [Los Naranjons golfclub](https://losnaranjos.com/en/)
-- The right image in the front page infoboxes section comes from the website of the Los Naranjos Golfclub.
+- The right image in the front page infoboxes section comes from the website of the [Los Naranjons golfclub](https://losnaranjos.com/en/).
 - The rest of the images on the front page comes from [Unsplash](https://www.unsplash.com)
 - The background image in the booking page comes from [Unsplash](https://www.unsplash.com)